 - It is believed that the employee's presence will disrupt the workplace

-- Under certain circumstances and subject to University approval and maximum usage rules, the removed employee may be permitted to use accrued vacation time off during any of the additional time off without pay.
+- Under certain circumstances and subject to university approval, the removed employee may be permitted to use accrued vacation time during any of the additional time off without pay.

 Corrective action procedure

 - Any employee has the right to have a union representative present at any disciplinary meeting or any meeting where the employee has reason to believe that disciplinary action may be taken.
 This includes an investigatory meeting with an employee suspected of wrongdoing.
 In such case, it is the responsibility of the supervisor to notify an employee when a meeting may lead to discipline.
 The employee will be provided with a reasonable opportunity to make arrangements for the attendance of a union representative.
 A reasonable opportunity to make arrangements for the attendance of a union representative means within five workdays and if more time is needed, management will consider the request and its circumstances in consultation with the campus Human Resources office.